humzamalak/Production-Ready-EKS-Cluster-with-GitOps/AWS_DEPLOYMENT_GUIDE.md

 ---

-## 🔐 Phase 7: Adding Vault Secrets to Web Application
+## 🔐 Phase 7: Adding Vault Secrets to Web Application - ⚠️ OPTIONAL

-> **Prerequisites**: Phases 4, 5, and 6 must be complete.
+> **⚠️ Prerequisites**: Phases 4, 5, and 6 must be complete.
 Vault must be initialized and unsealed.

+> **💡 Skip This Phase If:** You skipped Phases 4-5.
+Your web app will work fine without Vault secrets.

 This phase demonstrates how to add Vault secret injection to an already-deployed application.